ToshioCP/LaTeX-BuildTools/README.md

 1. Click the `Code` button, then click `Download ZIP` in the small dialog.
 2. Unzip the downloaded Zip file, then a new directory `LaTeX-BuildTools-master` will be created.
-3. Type `gem build lbt` under the directory, then the gem file `lbt-0.5.1.gem` is created.
+3. Type `gem build lbt` under the directory, then the gem file `lbt-X.X.X.gem` is created.
-The number `0.5.1` is the version number.
+The number `X.X.X` is the version number like `0.5.2`.
-4. Type `gem install lbt-0.5.1.gem`.
+1. Type `gem install lbt-X.X.X.gem`.

 ## Document